Marana Community Correctional Treatment Facility

 Marana Community Correctional Treatment Facility (MCCTF) is one of 13 prison facilities in Arizona housing prisoners of the Arizona Department of Corrections (ADC).
 The facility is located in Marana, Pima County, Arizona, approximately 100 miles south of Phoenix, Arizona.

+Description and inmate capacity

-The facility is a secure, minimum custody private prison under contract with the Arizona Department of Corrections to provide custody and substance abuse treatment for 450 adult male offenders who have demonstrated a need for substance or alcohol abuse intervention.
+The facility is a secure, minimum custody private prison under contract with the Arizona Department of Corrections to provide custody and substance abuse treatment for 550 adult male offenders who have demonstrated a need for substance or alcohol abuse intervention.
 The facility opened on October 7, 1994.
 It is operated and managed by Management and Training Corporation of Utah.

-MCCTF has an inmate capacity of approximately 450 in 1 housing unit at security levels 2.
-The ADC uses a score classification system to assess inmates appropriate custody and security level placement.
+MCCTF has an inmate capacity of approximately 550 in 1 housing unit at security levels 2.
+The ADC uses a score classification system to assess the inmates' appropriate custody and security level placement.
 The scores range from 1 to 5 with 5 being the highest risk or need.

+In October 2025, a town hall was held to discuss plans to convert the building into an ICE detainee facility due to a newly entered contract between property owner Management and Training Corporation and the federal government.